src-d/kmcuda/README.md

 **kmpp** indicates whether to do kmeans++ initialization.
 If false, ordinary random centroids will be picked.

+**tolerance** if the number of reassignments drop below this ratio, stop.

 **samples_size** number of samples.

 **features_size** number of features.